zxeltor/zpownage/README.md

 ![ZPownageConfigSettings](Screenshots/ConfigUi.jpg?v17-10-2021)

 * __Enable Player Only Kill Mode__ - You can set the addon to track player kills only, or all kills.
-* __Reset Kills__ - This resets you consecutive kills and achievments.
+* __Reset Kills__ - This resets your consecutive kills and achievements.
-* __Test__ - Test the display and audio playback of a kill achievment.
+* __Test__ - Test the display and audio playback of a kill achievement.
 * __Switch Audio__ - This let's you switch between Unreal Tournament Announcer achievements and Duke Nukem one-liners.
 * __Brag Channels__ - You have the option of sending achievements to a single chat channel.
 The highest priority channel you have selected is chosen, as long as you're in that type of group.
 The lowest priority channel is Emote, with the highest being Battleground.
 * __Slash Commands__ - Just displaying command options from the console.

 ## Audio Playback
-Audio playback occurs with each achievment notification.
+Audio playback occurs with each achievement notification.
 To hear the audio playback you need to have Sound Effects enabled in WOW Sound settings.

 ![WowAudioSettings](Screenshots/AudioSettings.jpg?v17-10-2021)